exercism/java/concepts/foreach-loops/about.md

 The `declaration` declares the variable used to hold the values assigned from the collection.

-The `collection` is an array or collection holding the values that will be assigned to the loop variable.
+The `collection` is an array or a collection holding the values that will be assigned to the loop variable.

 The `body` contains the statements that will be executed once for each value in the collection.